antvis/github-config/README.md

 | good first issue | ![](https://dummyimage.com/100x20/7057ff&text=+) | `#7057ff` | Good for newcomers.                                                         |
 | help wanted      | ![](https://dummyimage.com/100x20/008672&text=+) | `#008672` | Anyone can help, whether you’re a seasoned developer or new to the project. |

-#### 4. Reslution Stage (Labels for the final stage of an issue when it is either resolved or closed)
+#### 4. Resolution Stage (Labels for the final stage of an issue when it is either resolved or closed)

 | Label   | Color                                            | Hex       | Description                                                                                      |
 | ------- | ------------------------------------------------ | --------- | ------------------------------------------------------------------------------------------------ |